rustnl/rustnl2025/src/pages/covid-policy-all-hands-and-unconf.md

 In every room at the All-Hands and Unconference, there wil be Aranet4 CO₂ meters to monitor the air quality.
 These can help you decide whether to enter a room or not, or whether to open a window for more ventilation.

+## Outdoor space

+Weather permitting, you can have lunch or conversations outdoors.
+At <a href="/dus">DUS</a> (the venue on Thursday, Friday and Saturday), we will have a lot of outdoor space available to ourselves with plenty of tables and seating.